 #2.
 Are the hammams in Andalusia mixed?

 In Turkey and Morocco, you have female hammams that are separate for ladies.
 No men allowed here.
-In the hammams in Andalusia, like Cordoba or Granada, the baths are mixed.
+In the hammams in Andalusia, like the Cordoba baths or Granada hammam, the baths are mixed.

 This way, you can enjoy a relaxing afternoon with your loved one or with friends.
 The dressing room and showers are separate per gender.
 So make sure to pack your stuff in separate bags as you cannot share them in the dressing room.